bjornjohansen/twttr-widget/readme.txt

 4. Go to https://twitter.com/settings/widgets and create your widget
 5. Look at the generated HTML code, find a string that looks like data-widget-id="408156745949642752".
 That number is your Twitter Widget ID.
 6. Edit the widget settings.
 Make sure you enter your Twitter username and Twitter Widget ID from the previous step

+== Screenshots ==

+1. Go to https://twitter.com/settings/widgets to create and customize your Twitter Widget.
+Note the Twitter Widget ID in the HTML code, as you need it later.
+2. Configure the WordPress Widget.
+You need to enter your Twitter username and the Twitter Widget ID.
+3. Voila!
+You have a Twitter Timeline Widget.

 == Changelog ==